aviax8/modmqttd/README.md

 ### Lua converter.

-Lua converter allows to use Lua expression language to convert register data to mqtt value.
+Lua converter allows to use Lua expression language to convert register data to MQTT value for states or MQTT payload to register(s) for commands.
 Register values are defined as _R0..R19_ variables.
+MQTT payload value is defined as _V_ variable.

   * **evaluate**